Hypokalemia (Abnormally Low Potassium Levels): Everything You Need To Know

 - You notice symptoms of hypokalemia while you are on diuretics

 Keeping in mind the need for potassium in muscles, nerves, bones, blood, and the digestive system, it is easy to apprehend the consequences of its deficiency.
-Most symptoms of hypokalemia are because of problems in muscle contractions (heart, blood vessels, gut, or lungs).
+Most symptoms of hypokalemia are because of problems in muscle contractions whether in the heart, blood vessels, gut, or lungs.
 They may also be due to side effects of other medical conditions or medications.
-Symptoms include15 16:
+Symptoms include:3 4

 - Muscle twitches